urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 Options are simply extra inputs that we use to adapt the way we take the screenshot, or adapt any of the other steps involved in the rendering process.

 >**Note:** Almost all of our options are optional.
-However, you must at least provide a URL or some HTML in your options in order for us to know what we are screenshotting for you.
+However, you must at least provide a URL or some HTML in your options in order for us to know what we are rendering for you.

 You could, for example, change the way the request is made to your desired URL (like using a proxy server, passing in extra headers, an authorization token or some cookies), or change the way the page looks (like injecting Javascript, highlighting words, or making the background a tasteful fuchsia pink).